dennislee22/dennislee22.github.io/docs/cdw/benchmarkfs.md

     ]}')
     ```

-10. Execute the following command and take note of the speed result.
+10. Run the following SQL query and take note of the speed result.
 Repeat running the same command and jot down the result again.

     ```bash
     SELECT COUNT (*) FROM db1.avro;